jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 # OpenFoam-Open-Channel-Flow-Tutorial
 This tutorial describes simulating open channel flow in OpenFoam open source CFD package with environmental application.
 It is important to keep in mind that CFD is one tool to study, design, or optimize environmental engineering applications.
-There is also physical models and in situ measurement.
+There are also physical models and in situ measurements.

 Advantages of CFD
    * cheap compared to physical models